walkenho/walkenho.github.io/_posts/2019-01-21-interpolating-time-series-p2-spark.md

 ## Interpolation
 ### Resampling the Read Datetime

-As in Pandas, the first step is to resample the time data.
-However, unfortunately Spark does not provide an equivalent to Pandas `resample()` method.
-Our approach in PySpark is to generate an array containing an equally spaced time grid between the mininmum and maximum time.
-The trick here is to first group the read data by house, then create the respective array for each house using a udf (if you want to learn more about how to create UDFs, you can take a look [here](https://walkenho.github.io/how-to-convert-python-functions-into-pyspark-UDFs/) and use the sql function `explode()` to convert the array into a column.
-The resulting structure is then used as basis to which we add the read value information for the times where it exists using a left outer join.
-The following code shows how this is done.
-Note, that here we are using a spark user-defined function.
+The first step is to resample the time data.
+If we were working with Pandas, this would be straight forward, we would just use the resample() method.
+However, Spark works on distributed datasets and therefore does not provide an equivalent method.
+Obtaining the same functionality in PySpark requires a three-step process.
+In the first step, we group the data by house and generate an array containing an equally spaced time grid for each house.
+In the second step, we create one row for each element of the arrays by using the spark sql function explode().
+In the third step, the resulting structure is used as a basis to which the existing read value information is joined using an outer left join.
+The following code shows how this can be done.

+Note, that here we are using a spark user-defined function (if you want to learn more about how to create UDFs, you can take a look [here](https://walkenho.github.io/how-to-convert-python-functions-into-pyspark-UDFs/)).
 Starting from Spark 2.3, Spark provides a pandas udf, which leverages the performance of Apache Arrow to distribute calculations.
 If you use Spark 2.3, I would recommend looking into this instead of using the (badly performant) in-build udfs.